 |Leisure Centres||Leisure Centres situated in Wyre Forest where the freehold is owned by the council but the centres are operated by another organisation.||

 DC Leisure under the contract operating at 1 April 2014: Up to 100% but a maximum of 20% if receiving Mandatory Relief.

-Any other operating contract: policy to be decided by Director or Economic Prosperity and Place in consultation with the Cabinet Member for Resources and Transformation.
+Any other operating contract: policy to be decided by Head of Revenues, Benefits and Customer Services in consultation with the Cabinet Member for Finance and Capital Portfolio.